Imperal Docs

 Federal invariants

-When we say "federal-grade", we mean a specific thing: invariants enforced at runtime — not promises, not best practices, not unit tests.
-Code paths that violate them block PRs, fail validators, or fail-closed at runtime.
-This page covers the contracts extension developers most often interact with; the platform maintains a much larger internal inventory of contracts that govern kernel internals you do not need to know about.
+When we say "federal-grade", we mean a specific thing: guarantees enforced at runtime — not promises, not best practices, not unit tests.
+Extensions that violate them fail validators at publish time or fail-closed at runtime.
+This page covers the guarantees extension developers most often rely on.
+The platform maintains a much larger inventory of internal contracts that govern how the kernel itself is built — those are not something an extension author needs to know.

 The big surfaces